calxus/aws-tech-test/README.md

 * ALB used to direct traffic and distribute traffic across replicas
 * Web Application Firewall used to block common attacks found in the OWASP Top 10, with ability to add further rules.
 * Private subnets added to avoid exposing application directly to the internet
+* A NAT gateway has been deployed per public subnet for greater resiliency
 * Increased the number of Availability Zones to three for greater resiliency
 * Application is deployed in a scratch docker image to significantly reduce attack surface and image size
 * Image is scanned within ECR to detect possible vulnerabilities